Framework conditions

 The Danish International Ship Register (DIS)

-The Danish International Ship Register (DIS) entails that wage costs, which are one of the few variable costs among different flags, are not taxed in Denmark.
-The DIS scheme is crucial to ensure the employment of Danish seafarers and maintain the competitiveness of the Danish flag.
+The Danish International Ship Register (DIS) means that wage costs, one of the few variable costs between different flags, are not taxed in Denmark.
+The DIS scheme is crucial to securing employment for Danish seafarers and ensuring the competitiveness of the Danish flag.

 International taxation - tonnage tax

-Denmark implemented the tonnage tax scheme in 2022.
-The tonnage tax scheme is now a European standard that has been implemented in the majority of member states and is supported by the European Commission through the Maritime State Aid Guidelines.
-Similar schemes or regulations are also in place in leading maritime nations outside the EU.
+Denmark introduced the tonnage tax scheme in 2002.
+The tonnage tax scheme is now a European standard, implemented in most member states and supported by the European Commission through the maritime state aid guidelines.
+The scheme or similar regulations also apply in leading maritime nations outside the EU.